buddyli/BMWRest/README.md

-## This project is built on Spring Boot and managed by Maven.
+# This project is built upon Spring Boot and managed by Maven.

 ## All REST APIs are protected by basic authentication, the credential is "bmw/hibmw".